abilandz/PH8124/Lecture_2/Lecture_2.md

 cat ~/.bash_aliases
 ```

 Since the content of ```.bashrc``` file is read and executed each time you start a new terminal, and before you can start typing anything in the terminal, your own personal definitions stored there, for instance for aliases and variables, will be re-defined each time you start a new terminal, and you can happily re-use them again and again.
-As an example, please add the followiinng line at the very end of ```$HOME/.bashrc``` (if this line is already not inside!)
+As an example, add the followiing line at the very end of ```$HOME/.bashrc``` (if this line is already not inside!)

 ```bash
 source ~/.bash_aliases
 ```

 Now each time you run a new terminal, variable ```Var``` is set to 44, and you can use ```sl``` as the synonym for ```ls``` command, i.e. you do not need to define them again in the new terminal sessions!
 In the case you need to add more aliases, simply edit again the file ```~/.bash_aliases``` .
 This is much safer than to edit directly each time the file ```~/.bashrc``` where also some other, and more important settings, can be defined as well.
-In the case you move to another computer, you can enable your aliases there simply by porting the file ```~/.bash_aliases``` , and adding on the new computer in file ```~/.bashrc``` the line:
+In the case you move to another computer, you can enable your aliases there simply by porting the file ```~/.bash_aliases``` , and adding on the new computer in file ```~/.bashrc``` at the end the line:

 ```bash
 source ~/.bash_aliases